DDN-SLAM: Real-time Dense Dynamic Neural Implicit SLAM: Experiment

 \subsection{Evaluation in Dynamic Scenes}

 \textbf{TUM RGB-D \cite{sturm2012evaluating} Dynamic Sequence Evaluation. }To evaluate our system on TUM RGB-D \cite{sturm2012evaluating} dynamic sequences, we compare it with LC-CRF SLAM \cite{du2020accurate}, Crowd-SLAM \cite{soares2021crowdslam}, ORB-SLAM2 \cite{mur2017orb}, NICE-SLAM \cite{zhu2022nice}, ESLAM \cite{yang2019cubeslam} and Co-SLAM \cite{wang2023coslam}.
-Our system achieves effective rendering, effectively avoids occlusion interference caused by high-dynamic human subjects, reasonably fills scene holes, and achieves high-precision geometric detail reconstruction with minimal artifacts, as shown in Figure 4.
-We have achieved tracking results that are competitive with traditional methods.
-It is important to highlight that existing neural implicit methods often face challenges in achieving effective tracking in high-dynamic scenes, as shown in Table 2.
+Our method achieves effective rendering, effectively avoids occlusion interference caused by high-dynamic human subjects, reasonably fills scene holes, and achieves high-precision geometric detail reconstruction with minimal artifacts.
+Our method preserves the potential dynamic objects and enhances the integrity of the reconstruction. as shown in Figure 4.
+We have achieved tracking results that are competitive with traditional methods, as shown in Table 2.
 Due to severe accumulated drift, current neural implicit SLAM methods are unable to complete reliable mapping.

-\textbf{Bonn \cite{palazzolo2019refusion} Dataset Dynamic Sequence Evaluation. } Our tracking method demonstrates robustness and achieves competitive tracking results, as demonstrated in Table 3.
+\textbf{Bonn \cite{palazzolo2019refusion} Dynamic Sequence Evaluation. } Our tracking method demonstrates robustness and achieves competitive tracking results, as demonstrated in Table 3.
 Compared to the TUM RGB-D \cite{sturm2012evaluating} dataset, the Bonn \cite{palazzolo2019refusion} dataset exhibits more complex dynamic scenes, severe occlusions, and the presence of multiple moving objects simultaneously.
 The reconstruction results are shown in Fig. 5.
 In comparison to traditional dynamic SLAM methods, our approach achieves better results.
 The current neural implicit systems have shown significant drift or tracking failures in most scenarios.